Lamiaa Alzenan

 Lamiaa Alzenan (born 23 February 1991) is an Egyptian judoka.
 She is a bronze medalist at the African Games and a two-time medalist at the African Judo Championships.

 In 2019, she won the silver medal in the women's 57 kg event at the African Judo Championships held in Cape Town, South Africa.
 She also won the silver medal in her event in 2018.

 Achievements

+She won a bronze medal at the 2019 African Games and secured silver medals at the African Judo Championships in both 2018 and 2019, competing in the 57 kg weight category.
+Her consistent podium finishes have established her as one of Egypt’s top female judokas in recent years.